KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo.md

 #### Turing-Complete

-The Fluidity framework supports C/C++, meaning that it allows for Turing-complete code.
+The Fluidity framework supports C/C++, and in the future it will also support other languages.
+Therefore, Fluidity allows for Turing-complete code.
 With Fluidity, any program or software can be coded to run on your blockchain.

 #### No Gas Fees